raylyanway/flash-cards/README.md

 - [ ] optimize storage to use ids instead of word to take less space
 - [ ] check if it possible to send some data in google services
 - [ ] allow user to set up progress
+- [ ] compress app if needed
+- [ ] check that can I keep data in local storage compressed